-A settlement is a one-off lump sum paid to a worker for loss of earning capacity.
+A settlement A lump sum payment that replaces an injured worker's right to ongoing weekly compensation. is a one-off lump sum paid to a worker for loss of earning capacity.

 When a settlement is accepted and paid, a worker has no further claim to ongoing compensation for that injury, other than for medical and like expenses.
 Agents must ensure that the worker has accessed all other entitlements (such as impairment benefit) before a settlement is offered.